RobertM2718/CS-389-Hw1-BtMH/README.md

 # CS-389-Hw1-BtMH
 Robert McCaull &amp; Betsy Hoekstra - Benchmarking the Memory Hierarchy

-With all the files in the same folder, use:
+In the folder containing final_draft.cpp, we used:
-	g++ buffermaker.cpp draft_1.cpp -o draft_1 -Wall -Werror -Wextra -pedantic -O3
+	g++ final_draft.cpp -o final -Wall -Werror -Wextra -pedantic -O3 to compile .

-to compile.
+We built our data file with
+	./final 10 1 26 10